Processing self-managed Apache Kafka messages with Lambda - Amazon Lambda

 Lambda emits the OffsetLag metric while your function processes records.
 The value of this metric is the difference in offset between the last record written to the Kafka event source topic and the last record that your function's consumer group processed.
 You can use OffsetLag to estimate the latency between when a record is added and when your consumer group processes it.

 An increasing trend in OffsetLag can indicate issues with pollers in your function's consumer group.
-For more information, see Working with Lambda function metrics.
+For more information, see Using CloudWatch metrics with Lambda.